darkphotonconsulting/pi-gen/README.md

    enhancements, etc.  This is a base desktop system, with some development tools installed.

- - **Stage 4** - Computer Vision & Machine Learning tools.
+ - **Stage 4** - Computer Vision & Machine Learning tools (opencv, mxnet), Video/Image/Audio libraries, FFmpeg, .
 More development
    tools, an email client, learning tools like Scratch, specialized packages like sonic-pi, system documentation, office productivity, etc.  This is the stage that installs all of the things that make Raspbian friendly to new users.

- - **Stage 5** - The official Raspbian Desktop image.
-Right now only adds Mathematica.
+ - **Stage 5** - This stage is not executed in cvpi.

 ### Stage specification